sigcsets/sigcse2016/reviewers/index.md

 1. **Assignment**.
 When reviews are assigned, you will be sent an email from the system indicating that you have been assigned submissions to review and given a link that you can use to access those assigned submissions.

-1. **Review Criteria**.
-You indicated your expertise in one or more fields; before you review, please review <a href="{{site.data.main.paperCategoryCriteria}}">the criteria for the paper submission categories</a> you are now reviewing for.

 1. **Reviewer Guidelines**.
 In addition to the category criteria, we would encourage you to review the guidelines for the submission category you are reviewing for.
 We have guidelines for...